 - Ensure that you attempt all questions because there is no negative marking for wrong answers or unanswered questions also.

-The following is the SAT Digital preparation timeline for prospective students, who are still wondering how and when to do what before appearing for the newest SAT Digital exam in 2025:
+There is a timeline that all test takers must follow when planning to take SAT.
+The following is the SAT Digital preparation timeline for prospective students, who are still wondering how and when to do what before appearing for the newest SAT Digital exam in 2026:

-Digital SAT Preparation Tips for Reading and Writing Section
+SAT Preparation Tips for Reading and Writing Section 2026

 This section includes reading and writing areas together and tests around 54 questions in the MCQ format.
 This section covers areas of Craft & Structure, Information & Ideas, Standard English Conventions and Expression of Ideas.
 Check out the following SAT RW Section preparation tips to ace the SAT exam: